Baladhithya/tradepulse--documentation/thankyounote.md

 On the second day of the assignment, I started to develop the backtest engine and spent over 8 hours in that and developing scripts and drew a roadmap for things what to be compeleted on which day.
 I was very happy with my performance for the first 2 days.
 I introduced multi assets to the program and then scaled it accordingly.

 On the third day, I started working on the Live shadow environment, which I considered was the toughest part of this project.
 I was suck in the loop of getting the real time data but the strategies were not been running on those candle of datas.

 On the fourth day, I almost lost hope and thought of giving up on this project.
 But then I studied the strategy again and changed the values and made the data to work on the fifth day.

 On the sixth day, I went through the requirements again and added the features that was missing and completed the project.

-On the lasst day of the assignment, I made the entire docuentation that was needed to submit and prepared the video and uploaded in youtube and mailed it to the officials.
+On the last day of the assignment, I made the entire docuentation that was needed to submit and prepared the video and uploaded in youtube and mailed it to the officials.

 This assignment was not just a development task — it was a comprehensive journey through the world of algorithmic trading infrastructure, system design, and performance engineering.
 From handling raw financial data to deploying a full-fledged simulation of a live trading environment, every phase of this project was a learning milestone.